-If the mode is PM_MODE_INTERP then, in the case of pmFetch, the underlying code uses an interpolation scheme to compute the values of the metrics from the values recorded for times in the proximity of the time origin.

-If the mode is PM_MODE_FORW, then, in the case of pmFetch, the collection of recorded metric values is scanned forward, until values for at least one of the requested metrics is located after the time origin.
-Then all requested metrics stored in the PCP archive at that time are returned with a corresponding time stamp.
+If the mode is PM\MODE\INTERP then, in the case of pmFetch, the underlying code uses an interpolation scheme to compute the values of the metrics from the values recorded for times in the proximity of the time origin.
+If the mode is PM\MODE\FORW, then, in the case of pmFetch, the collection of recorded metric values is scanned forward, until values for at least one of the requested metrics is located after the time origin.
+Then all requested metrics stored in the PCP archive at that time are returned with a corresponding timestamp.
 This is the default mode when an archive context is first established with pmNewContext.

-If the mode is PM_MODE_BACK, then the situation is the same as for PM_MODE_FORW, except a pmFetch is serviced by scanning the collection of recorded metrics backward for metrics before the time origin.
+If the mode is PM\MODE\BACK, then the situation is the same as for PM\MODE\FORW, except a pmFetch is serviced by scanning the collection of recorded metrics backward for metrics before the time origin.

-After each successful pmFetch, the time origin is reset to the time stamp returned through the pmResult.

-The pmSetMode parameter delta defines an additional number of time unit that should be used to adjust the time origin (forward or backward) after the new time origin from the pmResult has been determined.
-This is useful when moving through archives with a mode of PM_MODE_INTERP.
-The high-order bits of the mode parameter field is also used to optionally set the units of time for the delta field.
-To specify the units of time, use the PM_XTB_SET macro with one of the values PM_TIME_NSEC, PM_TIME_MSEC, PM_TIME_SEC, or so on as follows:
+After each successful pmFetch, the time origin is reset to the timestamp returned through the pmResult.
+The pmSetMode parameter delta defines an additional number of milliseconds that should be used to adjust the time origin (forward or backward) after the new time origin from the pmResult has been determined.
+This is useful when moving through archives with a fixed sampling rate.